jakebailey/jakebailey.github.io/content/posts/pnpm-dt-2/index.md

 The `importerManifestsByImporterId` loop, on the other hand, is suspicious.
 I just said that `getRootPackagesToLink` is called once per package in the repo.
 But, `opts.projects` _is_ a big list of all packages in the repo!
-We're quadradic again!
+We're quadratic again!

-This is better than before, in theory; there are lookups inside the `.map` call below, but they're efficient becuase they don't loop over `opts.projects` (as opposed to `createNode` from earlier, which _does_ do the linear lookup).
+This is better than before, in theory; there are lookups inside the `.map` call below, but they're efficient because they don't loop over `opts.projects` (as opposed to `createNode` from earlier, which _does_ do the linear lookup).
 But, `getRootPackagesToLink` is recreating this mapping every single time it's called!